njoppi2/cat-vs-non-cat/README.md

 # 🐱 Cat vs Non-Cat
 This repository showcases the Cat vs Non-Cat project, demonstrating various aspects of machine learning, web development, and deployment.
 Each folder within this repository contributes to different components of the project.
 For more detailed information, you can enter each folder and read their README's.
-Remeber that before execute the commands of any folder, you must enter their directory: `cd <folder>`.

 <br/>